JokerShao/linuxscript/README.md

 ## shadowsocks-control
 run this script can open [shadowsocks-Qt5.AppImage][2] in the background - that means you can close the terminal.(note:You have download the latest release AppImage before that).

+## user-dirs
+modify this file, you can remove default floder in ~/.This is useful when you want cleanup your home floder.

 ## chrome-extensions
 some extensions for chrome.